pankajupadhyay10794/pankaj-upadhyay-project/README.md

 ##This is a small guide to use the uploaded "Selenium Test" Project##

-**Hope you'd find it as easy to run the Java Automation Test Script!!!!**
+**Hope you'd find it easy to run the Java Automation Test Script!!!!**

 **_Pre-requisites_**
 1. Eclipse installed in system to serve as IDE for running the script